heremaps/naksha/docs/BINARY.md

 Readers of the binary, that are unaware of the extensions, will simply ignore this information, and skip over the extensions by adding the _total-size_ of the extensions to known header size.

-For example, when tiles are encoded, their payload is maybe a _Tuple-Array_, but additionally there may be an extension header that describes the tile-id, and other details, maybe a map between feature-id and the offset where the feature is encoded, to quicker find entries.
+For example, when tiles are encoded, their payload is maybe a _Tuple-Binary-Array_, but additionally there may be an extension header that describes the tile-id, and other details, maybe a map between feature-id and the offset where the feature is encoded, to quicker find entries.
 Readers can use the data without these details, they may just not have all necessary information to act optimal.

 Each custom extension in the extension section, must have a simple header being, so allow multiple different custom extension in a binary: